Dump Valves Explained

-Some OEM valves bolt up to a flange, and GFB has a range of vehicle specific flange adaptors to suit many cars.
-The GFB blow-off valve then mounts onto the adaptor in the same way as the pipe mount described aDump Valvee.
+Some OEM valves bolt up to a flange, a range of vehicle specific flange adaptors to suit many cars are available.
+The blow-off valve then mounts onto the adaptor in the same way as the pipe mount described aDump Valvee.

-Note that some GFB flange adaptors screw directly into the bottom of the GFB valve, thereby replacing the original base entirely.
+Note that some flange adaptors screw directly into the bottom of the valve, thereby replacing the original base entirely.

 Which type of blow-off valve makes the fluttering or ‘pigeon' noise?